-1) You can bring your own wheelchair/ECV to WDW as long as it falls within the 32″ x 52″ maximum size for use on the Disney Transportation System.
-All Theme Parks, Entertainment Areas, Shopping Areas and Resorts have wheelchair/ECV accessibility.
+You can bring your own wheelchair/ECV to the World as long as it falls within the 32″ x 52″ maximum size for use on the Disney Transportation System.
+All rental options should fit within that size limit as well.

-3) Your third option is to rent a wheelchair or ECV from one of the numerous outside vendors that service WDW on a daily basis.
-All these vendors provide delivery and pickup at your resort hotel free of charge.
-Make arrangements with the vendor directly as to which resort you are staying at and your desired delivery/pick up dates and times.
-NOTE: Disney will no longer provide storage for ECV/Wheelchairs except for approved vendors.
-All vendors have support staff and can be contacted if there is any type of problem with your wheelchair or scooter.
-This allows you use of a wheelchair or ECV 24/7 while you are at WDW.
-Contact your vendor of choice for specifics.
+You can also rent a wheelchair or ECV from one of the numerous outside vendors that service Disney World on a daily basis.
+All of these vendors provide delivery and pickup at your Resort hotel free of charge.
+Make arrangements with the vendor directly as to which Resort you are staying at and your desired delivery/pick up dates and times.
+NOTE: Disney will no longer provide storage for ECV/Wheelchairs except for its featured vendors.
+See below for details on ‘featured’ vendors.

-The Advantages to renting from an outside company include:
+The Advantages to renting from an outside vendor include:

 - You can have the scooter anywhere you go; minor parks, off-site, at the resorts, etc.

 - The scooter is available whenever you need it, not just during park hours.

 - You are assured of having wheels even when the parks have run out.